'Respect to Cristiano' - Townsend reveals why he copied Ronaldo's Siu celebration

 What has been said?

-"Not imitating, it's just a mark of respect to a guy who influenced my career," Townsend told BBC Sport's Match of the Day after the full-time whistle.
+"Not imitating, it's just a mark of respect to a guy who influenced my career," Townsend told BT Sport.

 Townsend delighted with prolific form

-Since his arrival at Everton from Crystal Palace over the off-season, the England international has hit a rich vein, arguably rediscovering the finest form of his career at Goodison Park.
+Since his arrival at Everton from Crystal Palace over the off-season, Townsend has impressed, arguably rediscovering the finest form of his career at Goodison Park.

 "I've said I should be scoring on a more consistent basis.
 For one reason or another, I've never done it over the course of the season.
 It's been a good start but I'm capable of much more."